Seungbeen Lee

 seungblee@yonsei.ac.kr

-Hello, I’m Seungbeen Lee, currently in my master’s degree at Yonsei University advised by Professor Youngjae Yu.
-I completed my undergraduate studies in Psychology and Economics in Yonsei University.
+Hello, I’m Seungbeen (Been), an MS student at Yonsei University advised by Youngjae Yu.
+I studied Psychology and Economics during my undergraduates at Yonsei.
 I still love discussing about Personality Psychology, Social Psychology, and Game Theory.
-I’ve always been fascinated by modeling human decision-making, and I graduated with the insight that humans are beings most significantly influenced by the presence and decision-making of others.
+I’ve always been fascinated by modeling human decision-making, and have insights that humans are significantly influenced by the presence and decision-making of others.

-I’m interested in developing agents that make decisions like humans.
-Importantly, I’m convinced that ai will be able to fulfill fundamental social needs of human.
+I’m interested in human-like decision making in AI.
+I’m sure that highly sophisticated AI can fulfill fundamental social needs of human.
 Right now, they’re just slightly incapable, like the language models of the 2010s.
 I’m interested in these research topics:

 AI to Meet Social Desires

 I think about why AI can’t be a meaningful friend to humans yet.
 Friendship requires high level of detail.
 I’m interested in developing agents that go beyond just making rational and safe responses - agents that can make humans laugh, feel joy, feel sadness, be moved, (sometimes) feel lonely, feel supported, view the world rationally, and see it emotionally.
 This will require highly sophisticated language abilities, and an easier approach might be an (adorably designed) embodied form.
-Just typing is not an easy way to make people feel immersed in the interaction.
+Just typing is not enough to make an immersive social experience.

 Next State Prediction, Next Behavior Prediction